sjohann81/hf-risc/tools/riscv-toolchain/INSTALL.md

 ### Build procedure

-The /build_riscv_toolchain/ script will automate the whole process of downloading, configuring and building basic binary tools and the compiler.
+The `build_riscv_toolchain` script will automate the whole process of downloading, configuring and building basic binary tools and the compiler.
 All we need to do is create a working directory and copy the build script before starting the whole process.

 	$ mkdir riscv-tools && cd riscv-tools
 	$ cp ../build_riscv_toolchain .